cityofcapetown/ds_code_challenge/README.md

 **The final output of the execution of your code should be a self-contained `html` file or executed `ipynb` file that is your report.**

-A statistically minded layperson should be able to read this report and follow your analysis without guidance.https://h3geo.org/
+A statistically minded layperson should be able to read this report and follow your analysis without guidance.

 Please log the time taken to perform the operations described, and within reason, try to optimise latency and computation resources used.

-### 5. Further Data Transformations (if applying for Data Engineering Positions)
+### 5. Further Data Transformations (if applying for a Data Engineering Position)
-Write a script which anonymises the `sr.csv` file, but preserves the following resolutions (You may use H3 indexes or lat/lon coordinates for your spatial data):
+Write a script which anonymises the `sr_hex.csv` file, but preserves the following resolutions (You may use H3 indexes or lat/lon coordinates for your spatial data):
    * location accuracy to within approximately 500m
    * temporal accuracy to within 6 hours
    * scrubs any columns which may contain personally identifiable information.

 We expect in the accompanying report that follows you will justify as to why this data is now anonymised.
+Please limit this commentary to less than 500 words.
+If your code is written in a code notebook such as Jupyter notebook or Rmarkdown, you can include this commentary in your notebook.

-### 6. Data Loading Tasks (if applying for Data Engineering Positions)
+### 6. Data Loading Tasks (if applying for a Data Engineering Position)
 Select a subset of columns (including the H3 index column) from the `sr_hex.csv` or the anonymised file created in the task above, and write it to the write-only S3 bucket.

 Be sure to name your output file something that is recognisable as your work, and unlikely to collide with the names of others.